konggu128/Transcriptome-/README.md

 done
 ```

-### 1.0 Quality assessment:
+### 1.0 Quality assessment
 ```{php}
 qrsh -q medium*
 module load fastqc
 mkdir 1_fastqc
 ```
-run fastqc:
+run fastqc
--o:tells fastqc where we want to put output files;
+* -o:tells fastqc where we want to put output files;
-'./' means 'here' as in the directory you are running the command from.
+* './' means 'here' as in the directory you are running the command from.
 If we don't do this, fastqc will default to put the output files where the input files are, which happens to be in the raw_data folder in this case;
 ```{php}
 fastqc ../raw_data/*.fastq -o ./
 ```
-two output files were generated for each fastq file (*_fastqc.html and *_fastqc.zip);
+two output files were generated for each fastq file (*_fastqc.html and *_fastqc.zip)

 ### 2.0 Trimmomatic
 ```{php}
 mkdir 2_trimmomatic
 module load trimmomatic
 ```
-create sh for trimmomatic to run (take 329 for example);
+create sh for trimmomatic to run (take 329 for example)
 ```{php}
 nano trimmo.sh
 trimmomatic \